Marleyman876/reading-notes/102/cheat_sheet.md

 + code completion
 + syntax highlighting
 + different themes to help reduce fatigue and create a comfortable environment
-+ the ability to ad a wide variety of extensions.
++ the ability to add a wide variety of extensions.
 ## Basic helpful terminal commands
 + cd Change directory
 + ls List all the files in the directory